xubingyue/avocadodb/Documentation/Books/stash/CollectionsAndDocuments.md

 -----------------------------

-The easiest way to connect to the database is the JavaScript shell _arangosh_.
+The easiest way to connect to the database is the JavaScript shell _avocadosh_.
 You can either start it from the command-line or as an embedded version in the browser.
 Using the command-line tool has the advantage that you can use autocompletion.

-    unix> arangosh --server.password ""
+    unix> avocadosh --server.password ""
                                            _
       __ _ _ __ __ _ _ __   __ _  ___  ___| |__
      / _` | '__/ _` | '_ \ / _` |/ _ \/ __| '_ \